ardaicoz/AlgoZoo/group/meetingslog.md

 **ToDo:** Ayberk and Görkem will deal with learn mode of the game/ Esra, Doğa and Alp will deal with challenge mode of the game/ Kerem and Arda will deal with test mode of the game

+### Meeting ~ (01.05.2020, 3 hours)

+**Present:** Esra, Alp, Doğa

+**Discussion:** We created and updated AlgoZoo, AlgoZooModel, LearnModeModel, ChallengeModeModel and TestModeModel classes.
+We discussed about how to improve our MVC design.

 ### Meeting ~ (01.05.2020, 2 hours)

 **Present:** Kerem, Arda